 FOOD!

 We Norbergs let our stomachs lead the way when we travel.
-We’ve been a bit slow to book Michelin-starred restaurants, but we’ll see what we can line up soon.
-I’ll share the best spots here after the trip!
+We’ve been a bit slow to book Michelin-starred restaurants, but we got at least one.
+We’re going to check out Nôl.

 Team Labs & Fish Markets